 When speaking to teachers about these black-and-white squares, it's so much fun to see the "aha" moments as we explore different ways to use scannable technology in the classroom.
 This list of five things that you may not know about QR codes contains some simple ideas that definitely pack a punch.
 So you have a Twitter account.
 Now what?
 Listen to an extended version of this post as a podcast: Podcast: Play in new window | Download (Duration: 20:14 — 28.1MB) Subscribe: iTunes | Android | I hear it all the time: “I have a Twitter account, but I don’t really know how to use it.”

 I understand this thinking completely.
 Before I signed up to Twitter less than three years ago, I didn’t get it AT ALL.
-I would go to someone’s Twitter page—if that’s what it was even called—and none of it made sense.
 But I kept hearing people say things like, “Twitter is the best professional development I’ve ever had.”
 The 4 Stages Of The Integration Of Technology In Learning.
-The 4 Stages Of The Integration Of Technology In Learning by Terry Heick For professional development around this idea or others you read about on TeachThought, contact us.
+4 Stages Of Edtech Integration From A Student Perspective by Terry Heick For professional development around this idea or others you read about on TeachThought, contact us.

 Technology can be used in the learning process in a variety of ways.
 Some are supplementary, serving the original design of the classroom and usually automate some previously by-human task or process–grading multiple choice assessments, searching for a source of information, or sharing messages and other data across large groups.
 But fully integrated and embedded in the learning process, technology can be transformative–and disruptive.
 Scaffolding the learning of anything unfamiliar–somehow–is a way of supporting the learner and setting them up for long-term independent success.
 Five Myths About Classroom Technology (And What To Do, Instead) Classroom technology is everywhere.